-I Additional Support Needs
+Additional Support Needs

 Additional support is a broad term used to describe barriers to learning which may be long or short in duration.
 There are many reasons why children and young people may have additional support needs.
-These may arise from various factors, including family circumstances, the school environment, health issues, learning, and social and emotional difficulties.
-Therefore, it is common for children to require additional support at some stage during their education.
+These may arise from family circumstances, the school environment, health, learning, and social and emotional difficulties.
+Therefore, all children and young people at some stage of their education may have additional support needs.